Investment Banking

 The Investment Banking Briefing

-Investment bankers are always highly sought after, and there is no doubt the jobs market is going from strength to strength.Many professionals are curious about whether their salaries and bonuses match their peers, which is why we have produced the Investment Banking briefing.Download ReportDiscover our latest salary & bonus guidance in the report, which also includes exclusive survey results from investment banking professionals across the US on the state of the industry, and how they feel about current job opportunities, as well as insights into:The global economy (with dedicated sections for the US, Europe & APAC)Monetary and non-monetary talent retention strategiesBooming sectors to know aboutSustainable finance & ED&I initiativesThe new world of working post-pandemicWhether you are trying to get the right workforce in place for the years ahead, or looking for a role yourself, the Investment Banking Briefing covers the industry in extensive detail so you know where investment banking is going in the near future, as firms grapple to stay competitive to attract and retain talent.Without a strong talent pipeline, banks could be at the mercy of having to turn away work, which is why it has never been more important to have the right talent, and be able to attract the talent you need in investment banking.To see what Corporate & Investment Banking vacancies we have available,click here.
+Investment bankers are always highly sought after, and there is no doubt the investment banking jobs market is going from strength to strength.Many professionals are curious about whether their salaries and bonuses match their peers, which is why Selby Jennings has produced the Investment Banking Briefing.Download ReportDiscover our latest salary & bonus guidance in the report, which also includes exclusive survey results from investment banking professionals across the USA on the state of the industry, and how they feel about current job opportunities, as well as insights into:The global economy (with dedicated sections for the USA, Europe & APAC)Monetary and non-monetary talent retention strategiesBooming sectors to know aboutSustainable finance & ED&I initiativesThe new world of working post-pandemicWithout a strong talent pipeline, banks could be at the mercy of having to turn away work, which is why it has never been more important to have the right talent, and be able to attract the talent you need in investment banking.Whether you are trying to get the right workforce in place for the years ahead, or looking for a role yourself, the Investment Banking Briefing covers the industry in extensive detail so you know where investment banking is going in the near future, as firms grapple to stay competitive to attract and retain talent.If you're an investment banking professional, click here to explore our open investment banking roles.

 Read More